idrisr/notes/dsym.md

 * File mapped UUID paths
 * Running one or more shell scripts

-DebugSymbols.framework also has global defaults that can be modified to allow all of the debug tools (lldb, gdb, sample, CoreSymbolication.framework) to easily find important debug symbols.
-The domain for the DebugSymbols.framework defaults is com.apple.DebugSymbols, and the defaults can be read, written or modified using the defaults shell command:
+`DebugSymbols.framework` also has global defaults that can be modified to allow all of the debug tools (`lldb`, `gdb`, `sample`, `CoreSymbolication.framework`) to easily find important debug symbols.
+The domain for the `DebugSymbols.framework` defaults is `com.apple.DebugSymbols`, and the defaults can be read, written or modified using the defaults shell command:

     % defaults read com.apple.DebugSymbols